lzh982/Fetch-iOS-Recipe-APP/README.md

 - Display dessert details, including:
   - Dessert name
   - Dessert image
-  -Link to the youtube video.
+  - Link to the youtube video.

 ## Demo
 Here's a quick demo of the Fetch iOS app: